ullahsamee/pipeline/README.md

 - **Rosetta** for energy calculations and structural refinement
 - **OpenMM** for molecular dynamics simulations
 - **Prodigy** for binding affinity prediction

+## Competition Context

+This pipeline was developed for the BioML Challenge 2024: Bits to Binders competition organized by the University of Texas at Austin BioML Society.
+The competition required teams to:

+- Design the antigen binding domain of a Chimeric Antigen Receptor (CAR) targeting CD20
+- Adhere to an 80 amino acid length constraint (due to DNA synthesis limitations)
+- Create designs that would activate CAR-T cell killing and proliferation responses
+- Submit sequences for experimental testing by LEAH Laboratories

+Our designs are currently in the testing stage with results expected in early 2025.

 ## Project Structure